harness/developer-hub/docs/software-engineering-insights/sei-profiles/workflow-profile.md

 sidebar_position: 30
 ---

 Workflow profile is an entity in SEI where users define the stages, events, and measurement criteria to assess the entire development process lifecycle.
-You can use these profiles to derive insights on time taken to ship changes or the time taken for bug fixes to reach production etc.
+These profiles can be utilized to measure DORA and Lead Time metrics, providing valuable insights into the time taken to ship changes or for bug fixes to reach production.

 You can configure the profile depending on the factors you want to include in your calculations.
 For example, you can: